sagarrajak245/Real-time-WebRTC-VLM-Multi-Object-Detection/README.md

 - ✅ Generates QR code in terminal AND browser
 - ✅ Displays connection instructions

-Open `http://localhost:3000` on your laptop, scan the QR code with your phone, and start detecting objects in real-time.
+Open `http://localhost:3000` on your laptop, scan the QR code on terminal with your phone, or use public url generated bt nggrok and start detecting objects in real-time.

 ### Available Start Modes
 ```bash